 NEH expects that applications will demonstrate that more research has been completed for a Production Grant application, and the project should be described in greater detail in the application.
-NEH requires a much shorter treatment in a Development Grant application (up to five pages) than in a production application (up to fifteen pages per hour of the proposed program).
+NEH requires a much shorter treatment in a Development Grant application (up to five pages) than in a Production Grant application (up to fifteen pages per hour of the proposed program).
+See section A1 of the notice of funding opportunity for a description of Development and Production Grants and section D2 for specific application requirements at each funding level.

-Can a production grant script be shorter than fifteen pages per hour?
+Can a Production Grant script be shorter than fifteen pages per hour?